On relative derived categories: Introduction

+There are several open questions transferred naturally from (absolute) derived settings to relative settings.
+See \cite[Appendix 3]{Ch3} for a (not complete) list of open problems.
+In this paper we discuss some of such questions.
+Let us be more precise.

+Section 2 is devoted to the preliminaries.
+In Section 3, we show that when $\La$ is an artin algebra, $\D_{\CX}(\Mod \La)$, for certain subcategories $\CX$ of $\Mod \La$, has a nice interpretation as the (absolute) derived category of a functor category, see Theorem \ref{D(ModS)}.

 Recollements are important in algebraic geometry and representation theory, see for example \cite{BBD, Kon}.
 They were introduced by Beilinson, Bernstein and Deligne \cite{BBD} with the idea that one triangulated category can be considered as being `glued together' from two others.
-Many authors study the existence of recollements as well as the link between recollements and other concepts in representation theory, see for instance \cite{CX, HKL, Kon, PS}.
-Section 4 contains some interesting (co)localisation sequences, resp. recollements, involving relative derived categories.
+Study of invariants of recollements also have been the subject of several researches.
+For example, Wiedemann \cite[Lemma 2.1]{W} proved that if we have a $\D^{\bb}(\mmod )$ level recollement of finite dimensional algebras over a field, writing $A$ in terms of $B$ and $C$, i.e.

+then ${\rm gl. dim}(A)< \infty$ if and only if ${\rm gl. dim}(B)< \infty $ and ${\rm gl. dim}(C)< \infty$.
+Similar result for the finitistic dimension is proved by Happel \cite[3.3]{H}.
+In these cases, we say that the finiteness of global dimension and also finiteness of finitistic dimension are invariants of recollements.
+There is an example showing that being of finite representation type is not an invariant of recollements, see Section 4 below.
+As an application of our results, see Theorem \ref{MainThm}, we show that if we have a $\D^{\bb}_{\Gp}(\mmod )$ level recollement of virtually Gorenstein algebras, then being Gorenstein as well as being of finite Cohen-Macaulay type, are invariants of recollements.

-The concept of Auslander-Reiten theory for complexes was first initiated by Happel \cite{Hap}.
-He introduced Auslander-Reiten triangles (AR-triangles, for short) and established their existence in the bounded derived category of finitely generated $\La$-modules, $\D^{\bb}(\mmod \La)$, for an artin algebra $\La$.
-A natural attempt is to prove an existence theorem of AR-triangles for the bounded Gorenstein derived category of $\La$, $\D^{\bb}_{\GP}(\mmod \La)$.
-This question was first considered by Gao \cite{G12}, where she proved the existence of AR-triangles for every finite dimensional Gorenstein algebra of finite Cohen-Macaulay type.
-We extend this result to Gorenstein artin algebras.
-This will appear in Section 5.
-Furthermore, we show that when $\La$ is a virtually Gorenstein algebra, then $\D^{\bb}_{\Gp}(\mmod \La)$ has Auslander-Reiten triangles if and only if $\La$ is Gorenstein.
+The notion of Auslander-Reiten triangles, AR-triangles for short, is introduced by Happel \cite{Hap}.
+He established their existence in the bounded derived category of finitely generated $\La$-modules, $\D^{\bb}(\mmod \La)$, for an artin algebra $\La$.
+A natural attempt is to prove the existence theorem of AR-triangles for the bounded Gorenstein derived category of $\La$, $\D^{\bb}_{\GP}(\mmod \La)$.
+This question was first considered by Gao \cite{G12}, where she proved the existence of AR-triangles for any finite dimensional Gorenstein algebras of finite Cohen-Macaulay type.
+In Section 5, we extend this result to Gorenstein algebras.
+Furthermore, in Theorem \ref{AR-triangels}, we show that when $\La$ is a virtually Gorenstein algebra, then $\D^{\bb}_{\Gp}(\mmod \La)$ has Auslander-Reiten triangles if and only if $\La$ is Gorenstein.
 This result should be compared with \cite[Corollay 1.5]{Hap2}.